AlexQ6/Mern-project-part-A/README.md

   - contact the business on website so I can easily send some inquiries
   - browse through a menu quickly so I can expeditiously make my decision
   - filter the ordering selections so I can browse items that fit my dietary requirement
-  - Add special requests upon checkout so I fulfil my culinary experience
+  - add special requests upon checkout so I fulfil my culinary experience
   - choose when I come to collect my order so I can pick up my food when I'm ready